List of Gridman Universe characters: SSSS Gridman

 Akane's final monster which she made at Alexis's urging, seemingly defeated by Full Powered Gridman.
-But Anonymous later sheds its skin to revealed a sinister embodiment of Akane's twisted will which slaughters the Poison Gas Monsters and defeats Full Powered Gridman.
+But Anonymous later sheds its skin to reveal a sinister embodiment of Akane's twisted will which slaughters the Poison Gas Monsters and defeats Full Powered Gridman.
 Anonymous nearly strangles Gridman to death when Anti intervenes with his new resolve to protect Gridman evolving him into Gridknight.
 With his new form, Anti reads through the monster's movements and destroy it.